 Now I want to play just a little bit more.

 There is nothing wrong with incorporating extra spending in your budget when the time is right.

 The main goal is to set realistic wiggle room.
 Allow for fun, but don’t go overboard in the name of fun.

-3. Set other financial goals
+3. Set new personal financial goals

 Setting other financial goals is what really motivates me to avoid spending creep.
 I sat down a few months ago and realized that if we really buckle down we should be able to pay off our home in 3 years on our ten your anniversary.

 This is largely dependent on how many hours I work with my part-time job.

 Still, knowing that we could hit such a huge milestone on our ten-year anniversary is a huge factor for me.